davidjoelhall/davidjoelhall.github.io/_posts/2021-01-03-Fitness+-vs.-Peloton-Digital.markdown

 date: 2021-01-03
 categories: apple, fitness, peloton
 ---
-Yes, I'm not a _yogi_, nor do I play one on TV.
+No, I'm not a _yogi_, nor do I play one on TV.
 However, I've had some issues with my back and I figure yoga is likely the best way for me to strengthen my core and back with low impact and relatively slow movements.
 This seemed like a good time to test out Peloton's digital app and Apple's entrance to the at-home fitness world, Fitness+.

 What I've done is used Fitness+, for a few days and compared that to Peloton's offering on their app for a couple days.